brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ### Data Weighting

-Length composition data for the comercial fishery started with a sample size determined from the equation listed in Section \ref{commercial-data}.
-The input sample size for the recreational fishery length composition data was set equal to the number of length samples by year.
+Length composition data for the commercial fishery started with a sample size determined from the equation listed in Section \ref{commercial-data} (Table \ref{tab:com-len-samps}).
+The input sample size for the recreational fishery length composition data was set equal to the number of length samples by year (Table \ref{tab:len-samps}).

-The base  model was weighted using the "Francis method", which was based on equation TA1.8 in Francis [-@francis_data_2011].
+The base  model was weighted using the Francis method, which was based on equation TA1.8 in Francis [-@francis_data_2011].
+The weightings applied using the Francis method are provided in Table \ref{tab:dw}.
 This formulation looks at the mean length or age and the variance of the mean to determine if across years, the variability is explained by the model.
 If the variability around the mean does not encompass the model predictions, then that data source should be down-weighted.
 This method accounts for correlation in the data (i.e., the multinomial distribution).
-Sensitivities were performed examining the difference in weighting using McAllister-Ianelli Harmonic Mean Weighting (McAllister et al. [-@mcallister_bayesian_1997]) and the Dirichlet Multinomial Weighting (Thorson et al. [-@thorson_model-based_2017]).
+Sensitivities were performed examining the difference in weighting using McAllister-Ianelli Harmonic Mean Weighting [@mcallister_bayesian_1997] and the Dirichlet Multinomial Weighting [@thorson_model-based_2017].

 ### Estimated and Fixed Parameters

 There were 5 estimated parameters in the base model.
 These included one parameter for $R_0$, and 4 parameters for selectivity (Table \ref{tab:params}).
 Selectivity in the recreational and commercial fleets was specified to be asymptotic with only ascending width and beginning size of maximum selectivity being estimated.
 During initial model development, the descending width and width of maximum selectivity parameters for the recreational and commercial fleets were estimated to identify appropriate fixed values consistent with the data, and then fixed at those estimates.
-Dome-shaped selectivity was explored for all fleets within the model.
+Dome-shaped selectivity was explored for all fleets within the model as sensitivities (see [Sensitivity Analyses](#sensitivity-analyses) section).
 Older quillback rockfish are often found in deeper waters and may move into areas that limit their availability to fishing gear.
 Dome shaped selectivity can also occur under hetergenous fishing pressure across space by fleets [@Waterhouseetal_spatialSelex_2014].

 Fixed parameters in the model were as follows.
 Steepness was fixed at 0.72, and natural mortality was fixed at 0.057, as described above in Section \ref{priors}.
 Recruitment was deterministic, following the value of recruitment from the recruitment function.
 Growth, maturity-at-length, and length-at-weight were fixed as described above in Section \ref{biological-data}.
-Sensitivity analyses and likelihood profiles were performed for steepness, natural mortality, length at maximum size, and vonBertalanffy growth coefficient.

 ## Model Selection and Evaluation